BENJAMIN BRAKE

 Throughout high school, Benjamin was engaged in numerous school and community activities.
 Benjamin underscored the importance of prioritization and balance, saying, “As academics got harder, I focused on quality over quantity.”
 He prioritized volunteerism, music, athleticism, powerlifting, and debate.
 He also excelled in Latin language studies, which he pursued for five years.

-In Fall of 2020, Benjamin commenced his studies at Columbia University in New York City, where he aimed to earn a well-rounded education with robust intellectual opportunities.
+In Fall of 2020, Benjamin commenced his studies at Columbia University in New York City, where he aimed to earn a well-rounded education with rigorous intellectual opportunities.
 “At the end of the day, I wanted to keep learning more and more in college, not just plan for the job, specifically,” he explained.